ArthurSonzogni/chromiumos-platform2/hiberman/README.md

  * diskfile.rs - Provides a Read, Write, and Seek abstraction for "disk files", which operate directly on the partition areas underneath a particular file system file.
- * fiemap.rs - Provides a friendier interface to the fiemap ioctl, returning the set of extents on disk which comprise a file system file.
+ * fiemap.rs - Provides a friendlier interface to the fiemap ioctl, returning the set of extents on disk which comprise a file system file.
 This is used by the DiskFile object to get disk information for a file.
  * files.rs - A loose collection of functions that create or open the stateful